Writing the Perfect Script the “Made to Stick” Way.

 3. The Creativity Plot: This involves someone making a mental breakthrough, solving a longstanding puzzle, or attacking a problem in an innovative way.

+By using a great story you can tap into emotions, past memories, and past ideas.
+Not to mention the fact that stories are engaging, memorable, compelling, motivating and flat out more entertaining.
+Everyone is happy to pay money for entertainment!
 The key to making an idea sticky is to tell it as a story.
 Stories encourage a kind of mental simulation or reenactment on the part of the listener that burns the idea into the mind.
 For example, when training a pilot, a flight simulator is much more effective than flash cards.
 The hard part about using a story is creating it.
-The best way to use a story is to always be on the look out for them.
-Most good stories are collected and discovered, rather than produced.
+Always be on the look out for stories to use and write them down for future use.
+Most good stories are collected and discovered rather than produced de novo.

+So there you have it!
+Your Guide to Writing a Script.
 Use it, abuse it, and watch the sales pile in!